-Procedural Requirements for Dismissal.
-The employer must follow the strict procedures for dismissal (see Question 12, Protection Against Dismissal).
+Procedural requirements for dismissal.
+The employer must follow the strict procedures for dismissal (see Question 12, Procedural Requirements for Dismissal).
 Otherwise, the dismissal can be challenged by the court.
 In addition, under the Penal Code, the unlawful dismissal of an employee or the use of threats to cause the resignation of an employee may even lead to criminal liability.

-Prerequisites to Qualify for Protection Against Dismissal.
+Prerequisites to qualify for protection against dismissal.
 There are no prerequisites to qualify and all employees are protected by the usual statutory protections afforded to employees.